Leo4j/Invoke-SessionHunter/README.md

 As a result, they won't show among the retrieved sessions.

-If you want to include them within the retrieved results please provide the -ShowAll and/or -IncludeLocalHost flags.
+If you want to include them within the retrieved results please provide the -ShowAll and/or -IncludeLocalHost switches.

 ```
 Invoke-SessionHunter -ShowAll -IncludeLocalHost